 Nickelodeon offers internships in a bunch of departments.
 The three most relevant departments are Animation Productions, Animation Development (Nick/Nick Jr.), and Animation Lab.

-The website outlines the eligibility requirements you’ll need to meet in order to be considered.
+The website outlines the eligibility requirements you’ll need to meet to be considered.
 Each internship will last for a minimum of 10 weeks, and you’ll need to be available for at least two full days each week (for a total of 16 hours).

 There are more requirements, too, so be sure to check the full criteria list before applying.
 The spring semester deadline is November 1st, so be sure to get your application in before then!
 (Summer semester deadline is April 1st, Fall Semester deadline is July 1st).